Beverley Nichols

 John Beverley Nichols (9 September 1898 – 15 September 1983) was an English writer, playwright and public speaker.
 He wrote more than 60 books and plays.

 Career

-Between his first book, the novel, Prelude (1920) and his last, a book of poetry, Twilight (1982) Nichols wrote more than 60 books.
+Between his first book, the novel Prelude (1920), and his last, a book of poetry, Twilight (1982), Nichols wrote more than 60 books.
 In addition to fiction, essays, theatre scripts and children's books, he wrote non-fiction works on travel, politics, religion, cats, parapsychology, and autobiography.
-He contributed to many magazines and newspapers throughout his life, notably weekly columns for the London Sunday Chronicle newspaper (1932–1943) and Woman's Own magazine (1946–1967).
+He contributed to many magazines and newspapers throughout his life, notably weekly columns for the Sunday Chronicle newspaper (1932–1943) and Woman's Own magazine (1946–1967).